The PaRC brings together academics and students from across different disciplines to share their Pacific knowledge, experience and networks.

 “The Pacific is already an area of research strength at La Trobe University.
 The PaRC and the newly formed Pacific Student Association (PSA) will create a strong sense of belonging for Pacific students at La Trobe and encourage more students to study here,” Dr Taylor said.

 As part of La Trobe University’s 50th anniversary celebrations, PaRC will also be delivering a four-part public seminar series throughout 2017.
 The aim of the seminars is to re-energise debate about the Australia-Pacific relations.
 Speakers from the Pacific will cover issues including art and activism; climate change; youth and culture; and health and social change.

-Associate Professor Chris Roche, Director of the Institute for Human Security and Social Change at La Trobe is an international development specialist who has engaged with the Pacific for many years.
+Associate Professor Chris Roche, Director of the Centre for Human Security and Social Change at La Trobe is an international development specialist who has engaged with the Pacific for many years.